PCI Compliance Requirements: Network Security

 - Develop and maintain secure systems and apps in a way that actively searches and fixes vulnerabilities.

-- Minimise people in the organisation who can access cardholder data to avoid data theft and security issues.
+- Minimize people in the organization who can access cardholder data to avoid data theft and security issues.

 - Make sure your systems authenticate and thoroughly identify users with access to sensitive information.